German hydrogen train pioneer switches to cheaper battery power

 May 11, 2023

 Ford is trialing the viability of a hydrogen-powered E-Transit thanks to funding from the UK’s Advanced Propulsion Center (APC).
 The pilot program will investigate the total cost of ownership, real-world range, and uptime, but we will have to wait until after 2025 for the results.
-Ford has dabbleThis content has been archived.
-Log in or […]
+Ford has dabbled in hydrogen fuel cell-powered vehicles several times, […]

 Spanish to produce green H2 under one euro only by using sun